When she was young

 hurt a life can hold.

-Still I follow you into history
+Still I follow you into our desperate gardens,

 give you my drop of blood.